8 Classical Dances of India: A Rich Cultural Heritage

 Style and Technique

-• Graceful and Sculpturesque Movements: Odissi movements are inspired by ancient temple sculptures and have a fluid, statuesque quality, often described as sculpturesque.
+• Graceful and Sculpturesque Movements: Odissi movements are inspired by ancient temple sculptures and are often described as sculpturesque.

 • Characteristic Poses: